 This is what he wrote (as usual my tuppence halfpenny*'s worth is in [maroon writing] in square brackets):

 Kuch [that's me] you bastard! [for non Australian readers, this is the ultimate form of Aussie affection]

-My mother, sensing my disappointment, and "knowing" that her genius son, far smarter than Jeff, should be getting full marks, searched for a solution.
+My mother, sensing my disappointment, and knowing that her genius son, far smarter than Jeff, should be getting full marks, searched for a solution.
 While she helped me a great deal with other school work, English creative writing was well outside of her experience and ability.

 After a short time, I was getting 9's and more on my school homework.
 I think the fact that she spoke and understood many other languages and their grammars, from the inside, before she learned English, gave her an insight that our school teachers lacked.
 Few of our teachers spoke a second language.
 They lacked a true understanding of what language can do for you, and, more so, what is the essence of language.

-And don't forget to look at my latest (and classic) photographs at www.MenachemKuchar.com
+And do not forget to look at my latest (and classic) photographs at www.MenachemKuchar.com